‘God Has A New Africa’: Undercover in a US-led anti-LGBT ‘hate movement’

-But this was a remarkable manipulation of our history which is this month being commemorated via Ghana’s Year of Return events to mark 400 years since the first slave ship left our shores for Jamestown, Virginia.
+This was a remarkable manipulation of our history, which is being commemorated this month via Ghana’s Year of Return, marking 400 years since the first slave ship left our shores for Jamestown, Virginia.
 Members of the African diaspora around the world have travelled to Ghana to join these events.
 Meanwhile, at the summit I attended, speakers on stage were clear that LGBTIQ people are not welcome here.

 ‘A summit of hate’

 Who organised this summit of hate?
-The World Congress of Families (WCF), an elite international network led by US and Russian ultra-conservatives and best-known for publicly and militantly opposing LGBT rights and abortion – though its members are also against contraception, comprehensive sexuality education, divorce, single mothers and multi-generational households.
+The World Congress of Families (WCF), an elite international network led by US and Russian ultra-conservatives and best known for publicly and militantly opposing LGBT rights and abortion – though its members are also against contraception, comprehensive sexuality education (CSE), divorce, single mothers and multi-generational households.

 ‘Would I be discovered?
 Would I be triggered?
 Would I be asked to commit my life to Jesus Christ before I even entered the event?’

 The rights of LGBTIQ people are already heavily restricted in Ghana.
-Hate crimes are common, but rarely monitored and challenged even less often.
+Hate crimes are common, but rarely monitored and challenged even less frequently.
 The WCF speakers were right that there’s a link with colonialism – but not the one they claimed.
-Rather our laws criminalising homosexuality come straight from the British Empire (though they were retained after independence).
+Rather, our laws criminalising homosexuality come straight from the British Empire (though they were retained after independence).

-The recent assault against comprehensive sexuality education is thus just the latest in a never-ending witch hunt against sexual minorities in the country.
-This was the context in which I gathered my courage and entered the Ghana Shippers Authority building – the downtown Accra venue for the WCF conference – which had been surrounded by armed police.
+The recent assault against CSE is thus just the latest in a never-ending witch hunt against sexual minorities in the country.
+This was the context in which I gathered my courage and entered the Ghana Shippers Authority building – the downtown Accra venue for the WCF conference – which was surrounded by armed police.

 At the venue, organisers were clearly keeping a watchful eye over who entered and exited.
-In previous WCF events in Europe, I’d heard, activists and some journalists had been forcefully removed for attempting to infiltrate this movement.
+I’d heard that activists and some journalists had been forcefully removed from previous WCF events in Europe, for attempting to infiltrate this movement.
 I was aware that my presence had to be carefully managed, but moved forward with a deep sense of conviction and a bold curiosity.

-Though the two-day conference had been advertised as an event to bring people together in fellowship and deep reverence for families, I felt an immense air of suspicion and mistrust in the atmosphere.
-Speaker after speaker would focus or frame their comments with grave warnings of how already-repressed sexual minorities will supposedly destroy the nation.
+Although the two-day conference had been advertised as an event to bring people together in fellowship and deep reverence for families, I felt an immense air of suspicion and mistrust.
+Speaker after speaker focused or framed their comments with grave warnings of how already repressed sexual minorities would supposedly destroy the nation.